- Acts against: HIV-1

 What are the results so far?

 In February 2016, The Ring Study and ASPIRE found that the monthly dapivirine ring can safely help prevent HIV infection in women.
-Additional analyses announced in July 2016 suggest that the ring could cut a woman's risk of HIV by more than half when used consistently.
+Additional analyses indicate that higher efficacy is possible with consistent ring use.
 Learn more about the Phase III results.

 What are the next steps for the dapivirine ring?

-IPM plans to seek regulatory approval for the ring in multiple countries.
+IPM is pursuing approvals from global and national regulatory authorities for the ring's use in countries where women face the highest risk for HIV.
 IPM is working with a global network of government, donor, private and civil society partners to determine how the ring could best fit into HIV prevention programs and prepare for the potential roll-out of the ring at an affordable cost, pending its approval.

 Who is IPM currently partnering with to develop and test the ring?